jchanlau/2016-Mexico/README.md

-# 2016-Mexico-FSAP
+# 2016-Mexico
-Programs and data associated with 2016 Mexico FSAP
+Programs and data associated with stress scenario analysis

 -VAR program for modeling domestic and international macro and financial shocks